reianb/reianb/README.md

 - Artist
   - Painting and Drawing
   - Learning Interactive art
-- I like to create art that talks about the body
+- I like to create art that talks about the body.
+This includes but is not limited to the way in which I perceive my body, the beauty standards and objectification of women's bodies, and bodies in conversation with the Filipino culture.